Anananas42/docs-Firefish/docs/firefish-protocol.md

 To make it practical for Borrowers who use a variety of bitcoin infrastructure (hardware wallets, software wallets, custodial wallets), we propose using an extra on-chain transaction to consolidate and acknowledge the UTXOs that will be used to fund the escrow contract.

-The extra on-chain transaction, called prefund transaction (tx_prefund), precedes the escrow transaction and can be schematically depicted as follows:
+The extra on-chain transaction, called prefund transaction ($tx_{prefund}$), precedes the escrow transaction and can be schematically depicted as follows:

 TODO